- Omni Sliding Door Pet Door Panel

 The Hale Omni Panel Cat Door is a panel insert for sliding glass doors that features dual-pane glass and flexible double flaps for energy efficiency and insulation.
 The sliding glass door pet door insert is made with a slender frame to leave more space for you to move through your sliding glass door.
-Designed with cats in mind, this pet door for sliding glass doors comes in a small or small-medium size to accommodate cats of all sizes.
+Designed with small and large cats in mind, this pet door for sliding glass doors comes in a small or small-medium size to accommodate cats of all sizes.
 It features clear, flexible flaps that allow your kitty to see through the door before entering or exiting, providing a feeling of safety for them.
-The flexible flaps of the Omni cat door for sliding glass doors won't pinch or hurt your cat as they go through, ensuring complete comfort and ease of use.
+The high quality, flexible flaps of the Omni cat door for sliding glass doors won't pinch or hurt your cat as they go through, ensuring complete comfort and ease of use.

 - Extruded aluminum frame ensures stability.